uTAH REDISTRICTING UPDATE

 What the Utah GOP Is Doing Now

-After abandoning an earlier effort to repeal Prop 4 through the Legislature, Utah GOP leaders have shifted strategies.
-They are now pursuing a ballot initiative to repeal Prop 4, using the same citizen-initiative process that voters used to pass it in the first place.
+Utah GOP leaders are now pursuing a ballot initiative to repeal Prop 4, using the same citizen-initiative process that voters used to pass it in the first place.

 To succeed, repeal organizers must collect: